 Day 20: Wednesday 13 June, Dublin – Howth Head – Dublin

 - Trinity College Library: Book of Kells & Long Room

 - Farewell Dinner at The Winding Stair Restaurant

 Howth Head, north of Dublin, is where Leopold Bloom proposed to Molly in Ulysses.
 Booker Prize winning writer John Banville lives at Howth, authors Conor Cruise O’Brien and his poet wife Máire Mhac an tSaoi lived at Howth Head for many years, while Yeats spent some of his childhood in a house above the cliffs.
 The locale of Joyce’s Finnegan’s Wake (sometimes seen as one of the world’s most difficult novels, or unreadable for some) is ‘Howth Castle and Environs’, names that give initials to the main character Humphrey Chimpden Earwicker.
-We will visit Howth Castle by special appointment (to be confirmed in 2018).
-This private house holds one of the few portraits of Jonathan Swift, while the library was designed by the famed architect Sir Edwin Lutyens.

 The greatest of Irish literary treasures are held at Trinity College Library, Dublin, our last visit of the tour.
 Trinity College has educated many of Ireland’s great writers.
 Oscar Wilde’s name was removed from the honour roll at the time of his disgrace, but has since been restored.
 Oliver Goldsmith, Edmund Burke and Samuel Beckett were students.
 We will view the Book of Kells, one of the most famous books in the world, the Book of Durrow, and admire illuminated books, the fabulous Long Room and the various treasures on display.